ljantzen/obsidian-logging/README.md

 ## Environment variable

-Obsidian-logging expects the environment variable $OBSIDIAN_VAULT_DIR to be defined and point to the top level directory of the vault.
+If the environment variable $OBSIDIAN_VAULT_DIR has a value it is expected to poiny to the top level directory of the vault.
+If specified, it will override the value in obsidian-logging.yaml

 ## Configuration file